Selecting a finding on the detection findings page opens a side window that enables you to

 Use Enable line wrap to view longer log lines without horizontal scrolling.
 (5)

-Display metadata information about the executed query.
+Select the records tab to display metadata information about the executed query.
 (6)

 After your query has returned records in the result table, you can search for keywords in this data.
-Use the Search in results field to filter the table by your keyword.
+Use the Search results field to filter the table by your keyword.
 This filtering won't execute a new query, but will only show the already returned and loaded results in your browser.

-See the related logs for every record to understand the data context better.
-First, find a relevant log line in the result table and expand it for details, then select Show surrounding logs.
 The surrounding logs are displayed for the context provided by the log record.
 For example, if the trace_id

 parameter is present, you'll see other records with the same trace ID; otherwise, you can see surrounding logs for the same topology entity.